awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ## Using Amazon S3 to store artifacts<a name="systems-manager-state-manager-using-mof-file-S3-storage"></a>

-If you are using Amazon S3 to store PowerShell modules, MOF files, compliance reports, or status reports, then the IAM role used by SSM Agent must have `GetObject` and `ListBucket` permissions on the bucket\.
+If you are using Amazon S3 to store PowerShell modules, MOF files, compliance reports, or status reports, then the AWS Identity and Access Management \(IAM\) role used by AWS Systems Manager SSM Agent \(SSM Agent\) must have `GetObject` and `ListBucket` permissions on the bucket\.
 If you don't provide these permissions, the system returns an *Access Denied* error\.
 Also note the following important information about storing artifacts in Amazon S3\.
 + If the bucket is in a different AWS account, then you must create a bucket resource policy that grants the account \(or the IAM role\) `GetObject` and `ListBucket` permissions\.
 + If you want to use custom DSC resources, you can download these resources from an Amazon S3 bucket\.
 You can also install them automatically from the PowerShell gallery\.
 + If you are using Amazon S3 as a module source, then you need to upload the module as a Zip file in the following case\-sensitive format: *ModuleName*\_*ModuleVersion*\.zip\.
 For example: MyModule\_1\.0\.0\.zip\.